The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments

 In May of 2017 at Georgia Tech, we developed a low-cost compliant gripper (see Fig. \ref{fig:grabbers}).
 Human-operated grabbers have long been used as affordable assistive devices to help people with disabilities reach and grasp objects in human environments.
 The grabbers are operated by pulling a cable that can be actuated \cite{song2020grasping}.

 To identify promising candidates, we used Amazon to find and purchase the highest-rated grabbers.
-Candidates had thousands of ratings and detailed reviews by people with disabilities.
+Candidates had thousands of ratings and detailed reviews.
 We purchased ten grabbers ranging from \$13.00 to \$33.95 in price with an average price of \$19.28.

 We then conducted an informal evaluation to select the top candidates.
-We gathered objects relevant to assistive robotics, including objects from~\cite{choi2009list}, and asked six lab members with expertise in assistive robotics to try the grabbers and choose their favorites (see Fig. \ref{fig:grabbers}).
-This process resulted in selection of the ``Reacher Grabber by VIVE'' and the ``Japanese Reacher Grabber Pickup Tool''.
+We asked six lab members with expertise in assistive robotics to try the grabbers with objects relevant to assistive robotics, including objects from~\cite{choi2009list} (see Fig. \ref{fig:grabbers}).
+Based on their feedback, we selected the ``Reacher Grabber by VIVE'' and the ``Japanese Reacher Grabber Pickup Tool''.

 We found the rubber fingertips and spring steel flexures of the ``Reacher Grabber by VIVE'' to be highly capable and created a robotic prototype.
-The commercial version (Stretch Compliant Gripper) that comes with the Stretch RE1 provides kinematic and torque feedback from the actuator and can exert significantly more grip force than the original human-operated grabber, which is important for tasks such as operating door knobs.
+The commercial version (Stretch Compliant Gripper) that comes with Stretch provides kinematic and torque feedback from the actuator and can exert significantly more grip force than the original human-operated grabber, which is important for tasks such as operating door knobs.
 It also includes a mount point at a $90^{\circ}$ angle with a hook useful for operating doors and drawers.
 The standard gripper tilts downwards, which permits grasping objects from above and from the side without use of a pitch joint.
 The Dex Wrist comes with a different version of this gripper that points straight out, since the Dex Wrist can both pitch and roll the gripper.